-In addition to the cognitive developmental concerns, there’s the issue of the hips.
-When your baby is fully suspended from the seat by their hips, it places a lot of strain on not just the hips, but the spine, back, and legs as well.
-According to the International Hip Dysplasia Institute, the restraint of the legs as experienced in a baby jumper leads to improper placement of the hips.
+In addition to the cognitive, developmental concerns, there’s the issue of the hips.
+When your baby is fully suspended by their hips, it places a lot of strain on not just the hips, but the spine, back, and legs as well.
+According to the International Hip Dysplasia Institute, the restraint of the legs as experienced in a baby carrier or baby jumper leads to improper placement of the hips.
 This can lead to abnormal hip development in the baby.

 All of this adds up to a baby who doesn’t have the necessary skills to walk or crawl as they should.
 Between the baby experiencing improper hip and back alignment, combined with the encouragement of standing on the tiptoes and the lack of control for those core and leg muscles, baby just can’t do what they should.
-In any case, there is some evidence that normal walking will be delayed in babies who use jumpers or bouncers.
+In any case, there is some evidence that normal walking will be delayed in babies who use walkers, jumpers, or bouncers.

 Besides being bad for baby, jumpers can be dangerous.
 There is a big chance that your baby can become injured when in a baby jumper.
 Babies can slip out of seats or pinch fingers in the springs.
 Supports can break and babies can get hurt.

 The type of jumper that is suspended from a doorway is extremely dangerous.
 Babies can jump so hard that they pull the jumper off of the doorway and fall.
 They can also jump so wildly that they collide with the door frame on either side or with an object in front of or behind them.
 There’s also a strangulation risk for older babies who could somehow become entangled in the long cord.
 Sounds impossible, but all parents know that babies are little Houdini’s when they want to be.

 Now, this all being said, a few minutes every day or two isn’t going to turn your baby into an invalid.
 It certainly won’t hurt them.
 The studies have shown that constant, extended time in jumpers or walkers is what hurts your baby.
 If they jump around while you take a 10 minute shower, it’s gonna be alright.